-We feel that we should mention about guaranteed issue life insurance policies is price.
-Now, with this “disadvantage” we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive, it’s just that “dollar for dollar” these types of life insurance policies tend to cost more than a traditional term or whole life insurance policy.
+We feel that we should mention about guaranteed issue life insurance policies is the price.
+Now, with this “disadvantage”, we don’t want to give you the impression that guaranteed issue life insurance policies are super expensive, it’s just that “dollar for dollar” these types of life insurance policies tend to cost more than a traditional term or whole life insurance policy.

 Options #1.
 An Accidental Death Policy.